 Can Children Benefit from Probiotics Too?

 Probiotics are popping up everywhere today, and have become very popular, almost trendy, on social media, television, and health blogs.
 When we see these blog posts about probiotics, typically we only see an adult in the photo.
-But what about kids…are probiotics beneficial for kids too?
+But what about children, can they benefit from probiotics too?

 It’s been shown over the course of years of microbiome research that a well-rounded microbiome is key in human health — not just for adults, but for children to achieve healthy growth too.
 Probiotics add another layer of good microorganisms to the existing beneficial bacteria in our body, for adults and children alike.
 How can they help your child?
 They can help relieve constipation, acid reflux, diarrhea, and gas.
 Studies have shown probiotics can also support a healthy immune system in children to protect from stomach infections.
 Probiotics are safe for kids, but before jumping into a probiotics regimen, we encourage you to discuss this with your child’s pediatrician.